 - One-line selectbox.
 This is an option for columns, where cells can have one of several concurrent options as a value (e.g. colors: “red”, “green”, “blue”).
 The generated column will have a string data type, a select box filter, and a select box editor input.

 - Integer.
 This is an option for integer numeric columns.
 The generated column will have an integer data type, a number filter, and a text/numeric editor input.

 - Float.
 This is an option for the Float numeric columns.
 The generated column will have a float data type, a number filter, and a masked text/numeric editor input.

 - Date.
 This is an option for date columns.
 The generated columns will have a date data type, a date range filter, and a date picker editor input.

 - URL link.
 This is an option for URL link columns.
 The generated columns will have an URL link data type, a text filter, and a text editor input with URL validation.

 - E-mail.
 This is an option for E-mail columns.
 The generated columns will have an e-mail link data type, a text filter, and a text editor input type with E-mail address validation.

 - Image.
 This is an option for image columns.
 The generated columns will have an Image data type, no filter, and a text editor input.

 - Attachment.
 This is an option for attachment columns.
 The generated columns will have a “URL link data type”, no filter, and a “Browse media library” input to attach files.

 Editor predefined value.
 This is an optional input, where you can define a default value of the column which will be pre-filled in the editor inputs, and in the filter inputs (which can be disabled).
-If the column type is One-line selectbox, or Multi-line selectbox, and some possible values are defined (see point #7), this input will become a dropdown of the possible values.
+If the column type is a One-line selectbox or Multi-line selectbox, and some possible values are defined (see point #7), this input will become a dropdown of the possible values.

 Possible values.
 This is a “taggable” input, which appears only for One-line selectbox and Multi-line selectbox types.
 Here you can define all the possible values by separating them with a comma.